 When it comes to air purifiers for allergy sufferers who, among other things, want to remove house dust or pollen from the bedroom, the question is always how quiet they are.
-I can only give the device full points here, because if you put it into sleep mode, in which it still clearly blows out filtered air (120 m3 / h), it is very quiet.
-My wife is quite sensitive to such noises and she has had no problems with the Lifubide X600.
-Her verdict was: "This thing is super-good!"
+Here I can only give the device full points, because if you put it in sleep mode, in which it still blows out clearly filtered air (120 m3/h), it is very quiet.
+My wife is quite sensitive to such noises and she had no problems with the Lifubide X600.
+Her verdict was: "That thing is super good!"

 It is also practical that the air purifier switches off all displays after a few seconds in idle mode and thus no longer has any annoying lighting.
 Everything has really been thought of here.

 Display of the current air quality in µg / m3 and by traffic light colors

 The Lifubide X600 has three ways to inform its user about the current air quality:

 - The digital display on the front shows the exact value in µg per cubic meter.